wackysysadmin/ocsp-responder-container/README.md

 <h1>Running the container</h1>
 <h2>Environment Variables</h2>

+The following variables are file locations relative to the container.

 * OCSP_INT_PORT: "2560" # OCSP mounting port internal to the container.
 * INDEX_FILE: "/data/index.txt" # The database file of the CA.
 * CA_FILE: "/data/ca-chain.cert.pem" # The CA or CA and intermediate public chain certificate.
 * OCSP_CERT_FILE: "/data/ocsp.pem" # OCSP public certificate signed by the CA or intermediate.
 * OCSP_KEY_FILE: "/data/ocsp.key" # OCSP private key.
 * OCSP_LOG_FILE: "/data/ocsp.log" # OCSP process's output log file, HTTP access logs and responses.
+The container will generate this logfile.

 <h2>Using Docker Compose</h2>
 Create a docker-compose.yml file with the contents of https://github.com/wackysysadmin/ocsp-responder-container/blob/main/docker-compose.yml.

 Modify the volume path to the path of your files.